EthanTGo/ethango-numbergame/README.md

 # Getting started

 This project should be uploaded on the PyPi.
-To install it simply do...
+To install it simply do ```pip install ethango-numbergame```

 To run the files on the repository, you would need to install pytest for the test file.
 Installation for pytest can be found <a href="https://docs.pytest.org/en/stable/getting-started.html">here</a>: !